Quadrilaterals inscribed in convex curves: Singular curves

-\begin{proof}[Proof of Corollary~\ref{corReductionOfCOnePWtoCInf_forInscribingQtrap}] Let $Q\in\Qtrap$, and we may assume $\lambda\geq 0$, $\mu=0$, $\delta\geq\pi/2$, and that $Q$ is positively oriented.
-Let $\gamma\in\COnePW$, and assume for moment that it is as generic as we need.
+We extend the notion of the inner and outer angles in the obvious way to the non-convex setting: Let $\alpha_P\in(0,2\pi)$ denote the inner angle at $P\in\gamma$ (which shows towards the interior of $\gamma$), and $\alpha_P^\circ = 2\pi-\alpha_P$ the corresponding outer angle.
+We call an (inner or outer) angle \emph{crucial} if it measures at most~$\lambda$.

+If $\gamma$ has no crucial inner and outer angles, then we can use the standard limit argument to show that $\gamma$ inscribes a copy of~$Q$: We approximate $\gamma$ suitably by a sequence of smooth Jordan curves $(\gamma_{(n)})_n$, such that the sizes of their inscribed copies of~$Q$ are uniformly bounded away from zero.
+The latter is possible precisely because $\gamma$ has no crucial inner and outer angles.
+By assumption, each $\gamma_{(n)}$ has an inscribed copy $Q_{(n)}$ of~$Q$, and by compactness, some subsequence converges to an inscribed copy of~$Q$ in~$\gamma$, which is non-degenerate due to the uniform lower bound on the sizes of~$Q_{(n)}$.

+We now come to the the case when $\gamma$ has a crucial inner or outer angle.
+This is the non-trivial case as smoothening a crucial angle will (usually) introduce a tiny inscribed copy of~$Q$, which would vanish in a limit argument into the corner.
+First, we assume that $\gamma$ is as generic as needed with respect to the $C^1$-topology.
 As in the convex setting, we construct $Z_T$ and extend it with `infinitesimal' triangles at the singular points (as if the corners were infinitesimally smoothened) to make it into a closed $1$-manifold, sitting naturally in the blowing-up of $(S^1)^3\wo\Delta$ along~$\Delta$.
-It still represents the same homology class in $H_1((S^1)^3;\ZZ)$, as is seen e.g. via a cobordism argument by deforming $\gamma$ into a strictly convex curve.
+It still represents the same homology class in $H_1((S^1)^3;\ZZ)$, as is seen e.g.\ via a cobordism argument by deforming $\gamma$ into a strictly convex curve.
 However, $Z_T$ may have several connected components.
-But one can show that one of these components represents the same homology class, i.e. it traces inscribed triangles that wind around $\gamma$ once, see Karasev~\cite{KaVo10MakeevsConj} for a formal proof.
-Let $Z_T^*$ denote that component of~$Z_T$.
+One can show that exactly one of these components represents the same homology class as~$\Delta$, i.e.\ it traces inscribed triangles each of whose vertices wind around $\gamma$ once, and all the other components are null-homologous; see Karasev~\cite{KaVo10MakeevsConj} for a formal proof.
+Let $Z_T^0$ denote the former component of~$Z_T$, and $Z_T^{k}$ ($1\leq k\leq k_0$) the null-homologous ones.